AWARD WINNING

 An authentic living history experience, students spend an entire day in a school environment similar to that of rural children who attended a one-room school in 1884.
 The class will be held in the historic Calaveras School (1866).
 The fee is $150 per class of 30 students.

-For more information, please contact the Education Department at (209) 331-2055.
+To register or request additional information, please contact the Education Department at (209) 331-2055.

 Museum Exhibit Tour